The Secret Behind Jenn Todryk's Social Media Success

 In a recent Instagram post, Jenn praised older homes for their rare and classic charm.
 “Coziness and character are expensive to replicate in houses these days," she wrote, touting the coziness of built-ins, stacked molding and small nooks.
 "Walls aren’t bad and separated smaller rooms can be super homey.
 Leave the walls alone, people.
 That’s all I’m sayin'."

 Jenn the No Demo Reno Host

-Unironically, Jenn’s own special charm is what makes No Demo Reno so entertaining.
-She works to make sure the show reflects who she is: fun, quirky, different.
+Jenn’s kooky charm is what makes No Demo Reno so entertaining.
+The fact that the show reflects her personality ("Fun, quirky, different!") is no coincidence.
 “Even if someone doesn't want to renovate their home, I want them to [watch], because it makes them forget about their life, and it's fun and it’s funny and it’s entertaining, and even weird!” she says.